bwitherspoon/libcomm/README.md

-libcomm
+Signum
 =======

-This is a library for communication systems.
+This is a library for signals and communication systems.

 Dependencies
 ------------